evemcurich/undaria-genomics/README.md

 for x in *.fastq.gz; do echo "fastqc $x" >> fastqc.txt; done
 ```
-3. Adapt your actual dSQ send-off command to the new txt file
+3. Adapt your actual dSQ send-off command to the new txt file, by changing the name of the text file at the end of the --job-file command
 ```
 #!/bin/bash
 #SBATCH --output dsq-<NAME>_%A_%2a-%N.out